HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Experiment

 \subsection{Ablation Study}

 ~ In this section, we conduct ablation studies to evaluate the effect of our proposed modules.
-In our ablation study, we conduct the experiments on the LLaVA 1.2M data~\cite{liu2023improved} with additional 79K document-oriented data in the instruction tuning stage, i.e., DocVQA~\cite{mathew2021docvqa}, ChartQA~\cite{masry2022chartqa} and InfoVQA~\cite{mathew2022infographicvqa}.
+In our ablation study, we conduct the experiments following LLaVA's setting on the LLaVA 1.2M data~\citep{liu2023improved} with additional 79K document-oriented data, which is essential to evaluate the high-resolution LVLMs, in the instruction tuning stage, i.e., DocVQA~\citep{mathew2021docvqa}, ChartQA~\citep{masry2022chartqa} and InfoVQA~\citep{mathew2022infographicvqa}.
+Unless specified, we use LoRA~\citep{hu2021lora} to efficiently finetune pretrained LLM, \ie, Vicuna-1.5-7B and CLIP-ViT-Large-224px as the vision encoder with maximum 16 slices in our ablation.

-\textbf{Effect of different proposed modules.} We ablate the two main components of our \method, specifically the \adapter~(SRA) and the self-mining sampler (SMS), as shown in Table~\ref{tab:effectofmodule}.
-Our findings are as follows: Our SMS demonstrates superior performance compared to other samplers, notably outperforming Resampler~\cite{bai2023qwenvl} by $6.9\%$ on the average score across four benchmarks.
+\textbf{Effect of the proposed modules.} We ablate the two main components of our \method, specifically the \adapter~(SRA) and the self-mining sampler (SMS), as shown in \cref{tab:effectofmodule}.
+Our findings are as follows: Our SMS demonstrates superior performance compared to other samplers, notably outperforming Resampler~\citep{Qwen-VL} by $6.9\%$ on the average score across four benchmarks.
 Integrating the model with SRA leads to further improvements across these benchmarks.
 Additionally, the introduction of learnable queries to isolate slice representations, referred to as Separator, results in a $1.8\%$ enhancement in the average score.

-\textbf{Ablation study of different kernel sizes in the self-mining sampler.} Here we conduct the ablation study of the self-mining sampler.
-In Table~\ref{tab:sampler}, we compare the performance of the average pooling with different kernel sizes,~\ie, $s \times s$ in Section~\ref{sec:sampler}.
-The results show that as the kernel size increases,~\ie, the fewer vision tokens, the performance would degrade, since the information loss.
+\textbf{Ablation study of kernel sizes in SMS.} Here we conduct the ablation study of the self-mining sampler.
+In \cref{tab:sampler}, we compare the performance of the average pooling with different kernel sizes,~\ie, $S \times S$ in \cref{sec:sampler}.
+The results show that as the kernel size increases,~\ie, the fewer visual tokens, the performance would degrade, since the information loss.

+\textbf{Ablation study of the number of high-resolution image slices.} As shown in \cref{tab:slices}, the number of slices significantly affects the model's performance on the document-related benchmarks.
+Specifically, when increasing the number of slices from 4 to 16, the average performance improves by 14.3\% on four document-related benchmarks.
+As for the comprehensive benchmarks, larger number of slices doesn't effect model's performance on MMBench too much and can bring a 19.8 improvement on MME-Perception.

+\textbf{Ablation study of the selection of vision encoder and language model.} In \cref{tab:ablation_llm_vit}, we evaluate the performance of different vision encoders and large language models on LVLM Benchmarks.
+Experimental results show that compared to Vicuna-1.5-7B, LLaMA3.1-8B-Instruct can significantly improve the model's performance on both document-related benchmarks and comprehensive benchmarks.
+Additionally, InternViT-300M-448px can maintain performance on comprehensive benchmarks and further improve all document-related benchmarks by increasing the base resolution and the number of visual tokens.